CS171/Homework_instructions/week-03/lab/week_03_lab.md

 	<img src="week-03_lab_sources_panel.png" alt="sources" width="400"/>

-	* From this file view, we are able to set [breakpoints](https://developer.chrome.com/docs/devtools/javascript/breakpoints/) that let you step through your code as it executes, which is an incredibly powerful debugging tool. **Add breakpoints on lines 14 and 15 as shown below and refresh the page**
+	* From this file view, we are able to set [breakpoints](https://developer.chrome.com/docs/devtools/javascript/breakpoints/) that let you step through your code as it executes, which is an incredibly powerful debugging tool. **Add breakpoints on lines 14 and 15 as shown below and refresh the page.**
 	<img src="week-03_lab_breakpoint.png" alt="sources" width="400"/>
 	* You'll notice now that your code stops executing at line 14.
 If you hover over the ```attractions```, you can view the value assigned to the variable.
 	* If you press the blue resume button, you'll see that the execution jumped down to line 15, which is the next breakpoint.
 By hovering over ```a.visitors``` you can see that the value is undefined.
 This is our bug.